ome/omero-documentation/omero/sysadmins/index.rst

 This section provides guidance on how to install and set up OMERO.web on any of the supported UNIX and UNIX-like platforms.
 Specific walkthroughs are provided for several systems, with detailed step-by-step instructions.
-OMERO.web can be either deployed with the OMERO.server or **separately** from the OMERO.server.
+OMERO.web can be either installed **separately** from the OMERO.server or installed with the OMERO.server.
 Deploying separately is **recommended**.

 Reading through the :doc:`unix/install-web/web-deployment` first is recommended.